From Signed Networks to Group Graphs: Background

 The \tsedef{links of a semiwalk} $\Lcal(\Scal)$ are defined to be the sequence of links $( \link_m )_{m=1}^{L}$ used in \eqref{e:semiwalkdef} so that each link $\ell_m$ is always a link in directed graph $\Dcal=(\Ncal,\Lcal)$.
 That is

 It is important to stress that the consecutive pairs of nodes $(v_m,v_{m-1})$ ($m=1,2,\ldots,L$) of a semiwalk $\Scal=(v_n)_{n=0}^L$ are \emph{not} always links on the directed network $\Dcal$.
 That is not all semiwalks are walks of \eqref{e:walkdef} but walks are always a special type of semiwalk.
-For instance in \figref{f:ggex} there is only one walk of length three from node 1 to node 4, the path $(4,3,2,1)$.
-There are however multiple semiwalks from node 1 to 4 with the shortest, also of length three, being $(4,5,6,1)$.
+For example, in \figref{f:symmnetex} there is just one walk of length three from node 1 to node 4, the path $(4,3,2,1)$.
+However, there while there is no walk starting from node $4$ other than the trivial walk $(4)$, there are semiwalks to all other nodes such as a semiwalk $(1,2,3,4)$ of length 3 from node $1$ to node $4$.

 Since a semiwalk is a sequence of nodes, I can define concatenation of semiwalks in exactly the same way as I did with walks in \eqref{e:walkconcat}.
 That is if $\Tcal = (u_m)_{m=0}^{M}$ and $\Scal = (v_n)_{n=0}^{L}$ are both semiwalks where the last node $v_L$ of $\Scal$ is the first node $u_0$ of $\Tcal$ then \bea \Tcal \circ \Scal = (u_m)_{m=0}^{M} \circ (v_n)_{n=0}^{L} &=& (y_r )_{r=0}^{M+L} \quad \text{where} \in \Lcal \quad y_r =